aydayurtoglu/CS102-project/group/AydaYurtoglu_log.md

 I fixed the UML diagram and the detailed design report, so it would fit the final version of our code.
 I submitted it to Moodle.

+### ~ 26th May 2020 ~
+I adjusted the README.txt, readme2.txt and reflections.txt files.

 ****